-At Steve’s Carpet Care we’re carpet cleaning experts, which means we're also experts at identifying the different types of carpet.
-It's understandable, however, if homeowners - especially ones who bought a home that had one or more previous owners - do not know exactly what type of carpet is gracing their floors.
+At Steve’s Carpet Care & Restoration, we’re carpet cleaning experts, which means we're also experts at identifying the different types of carpet.
+It's understandable, however, if homeowners (especially ones who bought a home that had one or more previous owners) do not know exactly what type of carpet is gracing their floors.
 But it's important to know this stuff because it can impact how they treat that carpet between professional cleanings.
 In this post, we're going to take a close look at the different types of carpets as well as the different materials used to make them.

 The Two Most Common Types of Carpeting

 Some carpet cleaning companies are reluctant to tell their customers too much about their carpets.
 At Steve's, we believe that well-informed customers are better customers so we're always happy to answer questions or address concerns about carpeting or carpet care.
 In that spirit let's take a look at the different types of carpeting found in most homes today.

 There are two categories of carpeting that account for the vast majority of carpets found in the contemporary home.
 They are “loop pile” carpets and “cut pile” carpets.
 Let’s look at both as well as the different variations available within each category.

 Loop Pile Carpeting